Insights

 The Malta Global Residence Programme (MGRP)

-The Malta Global Residency Programme (MGRP) is residence scheme in Malta that offers a special tax status in the country.
+The Malta Global Residence Programme (MGRP) is residence scheme in Malta that offers a special tax status in the country.
 Non-EU/EEA/Swiss nationals are subject to a minimum annual tax payment of €15,000 and the possibility of claiming double taxation relief.

 You can apply for the MGRP to purchase high-value property in Malta and benefit from a special tax status and Malta residence permit.
 Take note that the residence permit comes from a separate programme.

-Related: The Malta Permanent Residency Programme (MPRP)
+Related: The Malta Permanent Residence Programme (MPRP).Book a no-obligation meeting